|

 Temple Group - Western

-must visit the Chausat Yogini Temple which is dedicated to Goddess Kali
+you must visit the Chausat Yogini Temple which is dedicated to Goddess

-and is named after the 64 yoginis or attendants who were at Goddess
+Kali and is named after the 64 yoginis or attendants who were at

-Kali’s service.
-Made out of granite stone, this is perhaps the oldest
+Goddess Kali’s service.
+Made out of granite stone, this is perhaps

-the western group and is dedicated to Lord Shiva.
-It is believed that
+of the western group and is dedicated to Lord Shiva.
+It is believed

-this temple portrays at best, the famous Chandela creativity and art.
+that this temple portrays at best, the famous Chandela creativity

 |